jphalimi/PythonForMIC/Doc/library/ctypes.rst

    This behavior can be customized by assigning to special attributes of the foreign function object.

    .. attribute:: restype

       Assign a ctypes type to specify the result type of the foreign function.
-      Use ``None`` for :c:type:`void`, a function not returning anything.
+      Use ``None`` for :ctype:`void`, a function not returning anything.

-      It is possible to assign a callable Python object that is not a ctypes type, in this case the function is assumed to return a C :c:type:`int`, and the callable will be called with this integer, allowing to do further processing or error checking.
+      It is possible to assign a callable Python object that is not a ctypes type, in this case the function is assumed to return a C :ctype:`int`, and the callable will be called with this integer, allowing to do further processing or error checking.
 Using this is deprecated, for more flexible post processing or error checking use a ctypes data type as :attr:`restype` and assign a callable to the :attr:`errcheck` attribute.

    .. attribute:: argtypes